Interval Sessions: A way to develop your training

 Unlike a standard run, interval training involves alternating between fast running phases and recovery periods.
 A renowned interval session in France is the 30-30, comprising 30 seconds of quick running followed by 30 seconds of recovery, repeated, for instance, 10 times.
 This results in a 10-minute session, with 5 minutes dedicated to speed and 5 minutes to recovery.
 Starting might feel challenging, but, like any training, familiarity breeds comfort.

-What is the purpose of interval training?
+What is the purpose of interval training sessions ?

 When engaging in a race, the recovery process can be time-consuming.
 Sustained, rapid efforts take a toll on the body.
 By breaking down the effort, recovery becomes more manageable.